miscellaneous

 Sun is about to rise which is a nice view from the St Mark's Square.
 It's flooded.

-A side door is opened and a women directs me to the right room.
+A side door is open and a women directs me to the right room.
 There are a few people already and it is a small brightly lit room.
 Nowhere to hide.
 Talk is in Italian, with normal voice.
 I stand up and sit down with the others but refrain from crossing myself and singing.
 They understand that I'm fake anyway.
 Then everyone shakes hands.
 Wine and bread should now turn into flesh and blood.
 This was one of the main controversies with the Reformists who claimed that it only symbolizes Christ.
 Matter of faith.
 It seems kind of barbarian to eat a human.
 Or god.
 They couldn't agree on that one either.
 According to my observation Christ seems to be roasted.
 Maybe the priest is also disappointed.
 Tried as he may but it's still a biscuit.
 So this sect thinks that contraceptives and gays are evil.
 As is Galilei.
 When I leave then the woman who led me in says 'ciao' cheerily.
 No we know each other.

 Tourists have woken up.
 I go through the crowd towards the casino.
 Palazzo Vendramin-Calergi.
 I'm there too early so there's time to have breakfast.
 A Hungarian couple already waits in front of the house.
 They represent Hungarian Wagner society.
 I kind of represent the Estonian one.
 Richard Wagner spent the last days of his life in this house and the local Wagner society hosts a museum in these rooms.
 We wait for a German group.
 No photos.
 The guide explains the history of the house and Wagner's all six visits to Venice.
 He also thought that evening and night in Venice are surreal.